jonasN5/secretsanta/frontend/README.md

 # Frontend for the Secret Santa app

-To run the backend locally, simply run the following commands:
+To run the frontend locally, simply run the following commands:

 ```
 npm install